 Keto Trash Cookie Combinations

-Like I said you can really go to town making these low-carb trash cookies your own.
-The following are just some examples of how you can use to customize your cookies.
+As I said, you can go to town and make these low-carb trash cookies your own.
+The following are just some examples of how to customize your cookies.

-- Swap the pecans for chopped almonds, peanuts, macadamia nuts, walnuts.
+- Swap the pecans for chopped almonds, peanuts, macadamia nuts, or walnuts.

 - Swap the pistachios for slivered almonds, pine-nuts.